 A cookie is a small data file that is placed on your computer or mobile device (“device”).
 It allows a website to remember your actions or preferences over a length of time.
 It is sent to your browser and stored on your computer’s hard drive or tablet or mobile device.
 When you visit our sites, we may collect information from you automatically through cookies or similar technology.

-Performance cookies: these collect information about how visitors use the website, for instance which pages visitors go to most often, and if they get error messages from web pages.
-[These cookies don’t collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous.]
-We use these cookies to test different designs and features for our website and we also use them to help us monitor how our visitors reach our sites and how effective our advertising is.
+- Performance cookies: these collect information about how visitors use the website, for instance which pages visitors go to most often, and if they get error messages from web pages.
+These cookies don’t collect information that identifies a visitor.
+All information these cookies collect is aggregated and therefore anonymous.
+We use these cookies to test different designs and features for our website and we also use them to help us monitor how our visitors reach our websites and how effective our advertising is.

 Most web browsers give you some control over cookies through the browser settings.
 However, turning cookies off may interfere with your browsing experience.

-If you do not want these cookies on your device, you can change your cookie settings at any time through your web browser settings.
+By selecting the appropriate option on the cookie notification window on the website, you agree that we can place Non-Necessary Cookies on your device.
+If you do not want these cookies on your device, you can change your cookie settings at any time through the website or your web browser settings.
 If you use more devices and/or browsers you will need to disable cookies on each device and on each browser separately.

 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.

 We don’t need your consent to use Necessary Cookies.

 CHANGES TO THIS POLICY